 Heat detectors shall be used in laboratories where products of combustion are produced as part of the laboratory process.

-Audible notification devices shall not be installed in animal rooms.
+Audible notification devices installed in animal rooms shall have “tones” that are inaudible to the animals.

 Low candela power visual notification devices shall be installed in animal rooms.
+These may be deleted with a variance from AHJ.

 Refrigerant Detection and Alarm